Microkubes/microkubes/kubernetes/helm/microkubes/README.md

 * Install [Helm](https://github.com/helm/helm/releases)
 * Make sure that you have helm tiller running in your cluster, if not run `helm init`
 * Setup correctly kubectl and kubeconfig setup before running helm.
-* Generate keys needed for authorization with the following command: `./keys/create.sh`

 ## Deploy Microkubes on kubernetes cluster

+Before deploying Microkubes on kubernetes cluster execute the following command to generate keys needed for authorization: `./keys/create.sh`.

 To deploy Microkubes on kubernetes cluster with the release name `<release-name>` within namespace `<namespace-name>`: